sparklingrobots/nano2017/second_draft/meta/Questions.md

 This is the story of a woman asked to face an outside threat, who discovers the danger is far closer to home--and the choice she makes between saving the world she has always known or creating something new and different.

 ## Protagonist(s) p.25
+Lo is a transformational hero.
+She must achieve the emotional change of trusting herself and her own powers in order to prevent the threat to/from the Delvers from destroying her life and the lives of those around her.

+### Dramatic Resolution p.32
+After a life of *reliance* on the Delvers, Lo finally discovers that she has more *power* than the Delvers.

+### Ensemble Dramas

 ## Supporting character(s) p.33

+Adversary: As Lo struggles with a lack of self-confidence and powerlessness, with being too careful, the adversary is the opposite: confident, powerful, unable to worry too much...arrogant.
+Robert McNamara, totally unable to see the failure even as it is obvious at every turn.

+The adversary battle can be a minor part of a dramatic story (e.g. Lo has to make up her mind and make certain emotional changes, but she still has to disable Un.)

+Rivals: I don't think there is a rival here.

+Competing Antagonists: That's what is happening here!
+There are multiple antagonists working at cross-purposes for relatively understandable purposes, and Lo has to sort out what they want and which one to throw her weight behind (or in front of, sorta).
+She's the powerful missing piece that can change the balance.

+Un.
+Pale Man.
+The Queen.
+Where does the tree/fungus fit in this?

+### Foils

+Fi is a definite foil.
+Is she companion or sidekick?
+First we have to see her betray her beloved competing antagonist Un.

+Su is a definite sidekick with small amounts of companion.

+Hx is a...I don't know.
+Both?
+Confidant, maybe.
+Maybe they have that mid-book scene where Lo confesses her fears or something.

+Who could serve as a foil that shows what Lo could be if she fails or chooses the wrong path?
+Could this be the historical man who poisoned the tree?

+Psychopomps - The Queen is this.
+Maybe the Pale Man, too, but not sure.

+What are the arcs of my main characters?
+Fi needs one, and Lo.
+That might be it.

 ## Thematic Opposition p.41

+If Lo's theme is reliance vs power, society's is hierarchy to anarchy, and Fi's is devoted to rebellious, how do they mix?

+When choosing between hierarchy and anarchy, is it better to rely on others or live independently?

+What is the cost of self-actualized living, and where are the pitfalls in that kind of society?

 ## Genre p.42

+I still don't know enough about genre!
+I read too heavily in lit fic, maybe?
+I don't knooooow why this is so hard for me.

 ## Stance (if relevant) p.44